-Today we visit the nearby Palace de Pena and explore the old town of Sintra.
+Today we visit the Palace de Pena and explore the old town of Sintra.
 Dating back 500 years the Palace de Pena was originally a peaceful monastery until destroyed by an earthquake.
 Due to its fantastic hill top location Ferdinand II rebuilt it to be the luxurious summer palace of the royal family.
 With stupendous views – on a clear day you can easily see Lisbon – the palace is one of the greatest expressions of 19th century architectural romanticism in the world.
 We have included a guided visit through this UNESCO World Heritage site which is also classified as one of the ‘Seven Wonders of Portugal’.
 Later, we will enjoy lunchtime in the delightful town of Sintra.
 Its noble villas and palaces prompted Lord Byron to say the town was “perhaps in every respect the most delightful in Europe”.
-The remainder of your afternoon is free back in Lisbon and later this evening we have a special treat as we visit the Alcantra quarter to enjoy dinner and a traditional Portuguese Fado show.
+The remainder of your afternoon is at leisure in Lisbon.
+This evening we have included a special treat!
+We visit the Alcantra quarter to enjoy dinner and a traditional Portuguese Fado show*.

 After a city tour with a local guide, we cross the River Douro to Cais de Gaia.
 The city’s stunning skyline is enhanced by the picturesque boats and the soaring Dom Luis Bridge.
 Here we visit one of the port wine warehouses to sample this famous brew and enjoy tapas lunch with a view over Porto.